 A number of high-tech spaces have been established for postgraduate students in the Faculty of Humanities.
-These new facilities include: Postgraduate Commons and IT lab spaces located in the Humanities Building (upper campus) as well as on Hiddingh campus; top floor relaxation and study facilities located in the Robert Leslie Building as well as new teaching and research facilities in the refurbished PD Hahn Building on upper campus.
+These new facilities include: Postgraduate Commons and IT lab spaces located in the Humanities Building (upper campus) as well as on Hiddingh campus; top floor relaxation and study facilities located in the Robert Leslie Building; new teaching and research facilities in the refurbished PD Hahn Building on upper campus as well as new music technology lab spaces at the South African College of Music.